-There is a particular emotion that comes from creating something that, up until that very moment, felt like the un-reproduceable creation of some distant food lab.
+There is a particular emotion that comes from creating something that, up until that very moment, felt like the un-reproduceable creation of some industrial food lab.
 The feeling is a mixture of pride, satisfaction, and outright elation.
-It also feels a little like having super powers.
+It also feels a little like having superpowers.

-Make a batch of candy corn and you can ride that emotion for days.
+Make this recipe for candy corn and you can ride that emotion for days.
 Because by golly, you made candy corn!
-Sure, you can buy a bag of the stuff for about the same price as these ingredients, but that's no way to become a superhero.
+Sure, you can easily buy a bag of the stuff and save yourself the trouble, but that’s no way to become a superhero.
 Go on.
 Impress your friends and family.
 Make a batch of candy corn.
 Here’s our DIY recipe and step-by-step guide.

 How Tricky Is Homemade Candy Corn, Really?